JimmiWazEre/meteor_blaster/README.md

 ## About

 Built as a learning project to develop Python and pygame skills through hands-on game development.
-Covers sprites, groups, collision detection, particle systems, OOP design patterns, file I/O, and a custom pause-aware game clock.